awsdocs/amazon-lex-developer-guide/doc_source/monitoring-aws-lex-cloudwatch.md

 You can get metrics for Amazon Lex with the AWS Management Console, the AWS CLI, or the CloudWatch API\.
 You can use the CloudWatch API through one of the Amazon AWS Software Development Kits \(SDKs\) or the CloudWatch API tools\.
 The Amazon Lex console displays graphs based on the raw data from the CloudWatch API\.

-You must have the appropriate CloudWatch permissions to monitor Amazon Lex with CloudWatch For more information, see [ Authentication and Access Control for Amazon CloudWatch](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/auth-and-access-control-cw.html) in the *Amazon CloudWatch User Guide*\.
+You must have the appropriate CloudWatch permissions to monitor Amazon Lex with CloudWatch \.
+For more information, see [ Authentication and Access Control for Amazon CloudWatch](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/auth-and-access-control-cw.html) in the *Amazon CloudWatch User Guide*\.

 ## Viewing Amazon Lex Metrics<a name="aws-lex-cloudwatch-metrics"></a>

-View Amazon Lex metrics using the Amazon Lex console and the CloudWatch console\.
+View Amazon Lex metrics using the Amazon Lex console or the CloudWatch console\.

 **To view metrics \(Amazon Lex console\)**